 How an Attorney Can Help

 Defendants in injury cases often request too many medical records in an effort to embarrass or intimidate you.
-Adam S. Kutner & Associates can help you maintain the right balance of what’s required and what could be considered overboard.
+Adam S. Kutner Accident & Injury Attorneys can help you maintain the right balance of what’s required and what could be considered overboard.

 In addition to helping you keep your private medical information private, they can help you explain to the jury why the other side’s medical examination isn’t an accurate picture of your losses and damages.
 They can also help you use your own medical records to arrive at an accurate assessment of your economic and non-economic damages.